form3tech-oss/platform-interview/README.md

 - Structure your code in a way that allows engineers to run different versions of services in different environments

 ### Should Nots
-- Use tools that extend Terraform such as Terragrunt
+- Do not use external tools that extend Terraform, such as Terragrunt.